 The advantages of this plugin are two-factor authentication via e-mail or mobile application and prevent you from verifying your identity twice from the same device.
 However, this plugin does not support authentication via Google Authenticator, SMS, phone call, push notification, shortcode, or hardware tokens.

 As you have probably noticed, I only talk about plugins that have only one feature, namely two-factor authentication.
 There are however some more comprehensive security plugins, which include 2FA.
 Among them, Wordfence Security and iThemes Security Pro are the most popular plugin for millions of active installs.

-Wordfence Security is security plugin that integrates a wide variety of features (such as firewall, country blocking, and logs) to secure your WordPress site and its content.
+Wordfence Security is a security plugin that integrates a wide variety of features (such as firewall, country blocking, and logs) to secure your WordPress site and its content.
 It also performs regular checks to ensure that your site is not affected by any attack.

 According to the plugin description, two-factor authentication for WordPress is included and requires the use of a smartphone, which differentiates it from a standard connection process.
 However, two-factor authentication is only available for the premium version.

 iThemes Security Pro (formerly Better WP Security), the paid version of the iThemes Security plugin, includes 30+ additional security features including two-factor authentication that works with Google Authenticator or Authy.
 You must have this application installed on your phone to configure it with your website.

 You log in using your username and password and are prompted to enter a verification code that Google Authenticator automatically generates.
-This code only works for a single connection and changes after few seconds.
+This code only works for a single connection and changes after a few seconds.

 The Last Word!